syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfDataGrid/RowDragAndDrop.md

 ---
 layout: post
 title: Row Drag and Drop | SfDataGrid | Xamarin | Syncfusion
-description:  How to perform row drag and drop and its customizations, scenarios and events.
+description:  How to enable and perform row drag and drop operation and its customization.
-platform: xamarin.iOS
+platform: xamarin.ios
 control: SfDataGrid
 documentation: UG
 ---